shostykovich21/defi_analyzer/README.md

 1. **`1_fetch_sample_data.py`** – one-time, online.
    Downloads transactions via Etherscan and stores them in `results/`.
 2. **`main_fast.py`** – offline, repeatable.
-   Does feature engineering → clustering → GNN in one go.
+   Does feature engineering, clustering, GNN in one go.

 ---
 # How to run the project: